When the Queen Invites You to Dinner

 We were ushered into the banquet hall.
 Arthur and I, along with every other couple, were sent to separate tables from each other.
 A server guided me to a round table of eight people off to one side of the room.
 To my right was Dutch astronaut André Kuipers, and to my left, Paul, the chief of security for Amsterdam, Rotterdam and The Hague.
 Behind each of us was a uniformed server ready to pull out a chair as we stood for speeches, push it back in as we sat, fill one of the many goblets with the appropriate wine for the course, and fill our plates with Dutch delicacies.
 We all relaxed, had a few laughs and spoke English, for my sake.

 André and I found common ground when I announced I had gone to the same elementary school as his buddy Canadian astronaut Robert Thirsk.
 Paul and I talked about how he managed security for an event such as this.
 I had been requested to bring along my passport, but I had not been asked to present it to anyone.
-He assured me that if I was here, they knew who I was.
+He assured me that if I was here, I was well vetted.
 And, he said, the Queen knows her guests, each and every one of them.

 It was time to depart, and the crowd lined up again to greet Her Majesty on the way out.
 No orderly line-up this time, I was in front of Arthur.
 Vlad was nowhere to be seen, so Queen Beatrix had reverted to her native language as she bid her guests good evening.
 I practiced my smile and nod, thinking it would go over far better than my badly pronounced Dutch, and I stepped up when my turn came.
 The Queen looked at me, took my hand, smiled, and said to me in English, It has been a pleasure having you here this evening.
 Paul was right.
 The Queen knows her guests.